 And the intense workout begins.
-The hike veers left at 3.2 miles, beginning a steep climb to the Blackrock summit.
+The hike veers left at 3.2 miles, beginning a final steep climb to the summit.
 The trail rises through a forest filled with oak and rhododendron, making an unrelenting, arduous, sharp climb.
 The hike passes a large white quartz rock outcrop at 3.5 miles, reminiscent of those on the nearby Shining Rock Mountain to the east.
 Rhododendron and oak give way to a high-elevation forest of moss and balsam fir as the trail swings to the northeast, following its occasional gold and purple trail blazes around several immense rock outcroppings.
 The hike summits Blackrock Mountain at 3.7 miles, scrambling up its sheer rocky top.

 The views from the rocky, sun-drenched summit are simply incredible, stretching over the surrounding Plott Balsam range to the nearby Blue Ridge Parkway and eastern summits of the Great Smoky Mountains.
-The peak makes a perfect place for a mid-hike breather and much-deserved snack break, surrounded by Blackrock’s vast panoramic vistas.
+The peak makes a perfect place for a mid-hike breather and much-deserved snack break, surrounded by the mountain’s vast panoramic vistas.